adityarajtandon/RTB_Model/README.md

 # **Real-Time Bidding (RTB) Model - Project Overview**

 ## **Introduction**
-This project implements a **Real-Time Bidding (RTB) system** using **Q-learning** and **Deep Learning** to optimize bidding strategies in online advertising auctions.
-The goal is to maximize the advertiser's returns by efficiently bidding on ad impressions while staying within budget.
+This project implements an offline-simulated Real-Time Bidding (RTB) system using Q-learning and Deep Learning models to optimize bidding strategies in programmatic advertising.

+The goal is to maximize advertiser performance (clicks + weighted conversions) under a fixed budget constraint, using historical bidding logs provided in the iPinYou dataset.
+The system simulates ad auctions using past bid, impression, click, and conversion logs to evaluate how effectively the model selects optimal bid prices.

+While this project currently runs in a simulation environment, it lays the groundwork for deployment in a real-time ad exchange setting by replicating a realistic auction flow, including second-price auctions and budget pacing.

 ---